microsoft/MIDI/docs/endpoints/kernel-streaming.md

 ## Overview

-Kernel Streaming is the mechanism through which most USB and other MIDI 1.0 drivers are used in Windows MIDI Services.
-In addition to USB MIDI 1.0, this provides access to many third-party drivers including BLE MIDI 1.0 and more.
+Kernel Streaming is the mechanism through which MIDI 1.0 and MIDI 2.0 devices using the new UMP-based class driver are enumerated and communicated with.

-In addition to MIDI 1.0 drivers, the Kernel Streaming transport is also the interface to the MIDI 2.0 class driver.

-## Suggested Uses

-Although this transport is primarily recommended for USB devices, it may be used for access to most other existing MIDI 1.0 devices on Windows.
+In addition, any third-party UMP drivers will also route through this service.

 ## Configuration